MicroStrategy/rest-api-docs/docs/common-workflows/manage-runtime-objects/create-a-runtime.md

 ---
-title: Workflow Sample - Create a Runtime
+title: Workflow sample - Create a runtime
-sidebar_label: Create a Runtime
+sidebar_label: Create a runtime
 description: This workflow sample demonstrates how to create a new runtime object through the REST API.
 ---